ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-flag.md

 ### `s` flag (dotAll)

-The `s` flag makes the dot (`.`) match all characters instead of the usually non-line-terminator characters, so if the pattern doesn't contain a dot character set, it will be unnecessary.
+The `s` flag makes the dot (`.`) match all characters instead of the usually non-line-terminator characters.
+If the pattern doesn't contain a dot character set, the `s` flag will be unnecessary.
 E.g. `/[.:]/s`

 <eslint-code-block fix>